 Notice of endorsement for charity tax concessions

-I have a question regarding my Higher Degree Stipend and Graduate Research Scheme funding and the administration in my School is unable to answer, who do I contact?
+I have a question regarding my Higher Degree Stipend and Graduate Research Scheme funding and the administration in my College is unable to answer, who do I contact?

 The Graduate Research School (GRS) administers all funding in relation to Higher Degree stipends.
-Your Faculty should be able to help you with information regarding the Graduate Research Scheme.
+Your Division should be able to help you with information regarding the Graduate Research Scheme.

 No. Research Services will add a signed (by Director Research Services) cover letter on JCU letterhead to the submission when it is sent off.

-The Research Office (Cairns and Townsville) will coordinate the submission to be couriered to the funding body as long as the application is provided to the Research Office with enough lead time to check the submission, add any required attachments and arrange the courier company to pick up.
+Research Services (Cairns and Townsville) will coordinate the submission to be couriered to the funding body as long as the application is provided to Research Services with enough lead time to check the submission, add any required attachments and arrange the courier company to pick up.